uptane/uptane-standard/SECURITY.md

 # Security Policy

 The Uptane community is committed to maintaining a reliable and consistent Standard.
-If you believe you have identified errata in the Uptane Standard, please follow these guidelines for responsible disclosure.
+If you believe you have identified errata—including security issues—in the Uptane Standard, please follow these guidelines for responsible disclosure.

 ## Supported Versions